 The 410-yard 17th is particularly difficult but, in terms of looks, raises the bar even further.
 A picture book second in store over the large pond with a likely mid iron at best, perhaps the biggest single examination of all comes with this approach shot.

-The 18th is a good long game test too, but a clear route to the green is offered this time, and it all undulates gently downhill back to the clubhouse.
+A good long game test too, but a clear route to the green is offered this time, and it all undulates gently downhill back to the clubhouse.